dpt/The-Great-Escape-in-C/BUGS.md

 Unfixed
 -------

-Next up:

-* Assert when the bottommost row of the map is brought into view.

 Queue:

 * The macOS UI game window scales to half its expected size if Cmd-Number is pressed twice in sequence.
 This is related somehow to 'Supports high-res backing' retina support flag.